General Data Protection Regulation (GDPR)

 Privacy Notices are what we use to explain to people why we collect information and what we are going to do with it, such as if we are going to share it with anyone else.

 Fioretti Trust has instructed Judicium to act as their Data Protection officer (DPO) and Judicium have audited all of its schools.

 GDPR makes it a requirement for all public authorities (including schools) and large organisations to have a designated DPO.
 If you wish to contact the school directly about a query related to the GDPR please email: email@example.com

 Lead Contact: Craig Stilwell

 Procedures for individuals to exercise their rights

 The GDPR gives individuals various rights around their data.
 The main one is being able to request a copy of the information held about them, but it also gives them the right to do things like request that information is corrected (if inaccurate).

-The school's policies related to GDPR are available for you to view on the website under "Policies."
+The Trust's policies related to GDPR are available for you to view by following the link on the website under "Policies."